speechbrain/benchmarks/benchmarks/MOABB/README.md

 ### Two-step vs. one-step hyperparameter search
 Hyperparameter search was performed on the entire search space in a single step (1-step search) or on subspaces of the entire search space performing two sequential spaces (2-step search).
-From our results, two-step search was superior than single-step search for 6 out of 9 datasets used, with improvements up to 10.9%.
+From our results, two-step search was superior to single-step search for 6 out of 9 datasets used, with improvements up to 10.9%.

 | Task | Hyperparams file | Training strategy | Key loaded model | Mean performance (test set): 2-step - 1-step search |  GPUs |
 |:-------------:|:---------------------------:|:---------------------------:|  -----:| -----:| :-----------:|